 There are other cancer growth blockers that your doctor might use to treat

-These drugs are for breast cancer that is hormone receptor positive and human growth factor receptor negative (HER2 negative).
+These drugs are for breast cancer that is hormone receptor positive and HER2 negative.
 You have tests on your breast cancer cells to check for this.

 Secondary breast cancer

-Some of these drugs and other targeted drugs are used to treat advanced breast cancer.
+Some of these drugs and other targeted drugs are used to treat secondary breast cancer.

 Everyone is different and the side effects vary from person to person.
 You might have a few side effects.
 And they may be mild or more severe.
 The side effects you have depend on: